Ranked Enumeration of Conjunctive Query Results: Problem Setting

 Given a rooted tree decomposition, we use $\prnt{t}$ to denote the (unique) parent of node $t \in V(\htree)$.
 Then, we define $\key{t} = \mB_t \cap \mB_{\prnt{t}}$ to be the common variables that occur in the bag $\mB_t$ and its parent, and $\val{t} = \mB_t \setminus \key{t} $ the remaining variables of the bag.
 We also use $\subtree{t}$ to denote the union of all bags in the subtree rooted at $t$ (including $\mB_t$).

 The {\em fractional hypertree width} of a decomposition is defined as $\max_{t \in V(\htree)} \rho^*(\bag_t)$, where $\rho^*(\bag_t)$ is the minimum fractional edge cover of the vertices in $\bag_t$.
 The fractional hypertree width of a query $Q$, denoted $\fhw(Q)$, is the minimum fractional hypertree width among all tree decompositions of its hypergraph.
-We say that a query is {\em acyclic} if $\fhw(Q)=1$.
-The {\em depth} of a rooted tree decomposition is the largest distance over all root to leaf paths in $\htree$.
+We say that a query is {\em acyclic} if $\fhw(Q)=1$. \hlrone{If a query is acyclic, then there exists a tree decomposition such that the bags for the nodes of the decomposition correspond to the hyperedges $\edges$.
+Such a decomposition is known as a join tree.} The {\em depth} of a rooted tree decomposition is the largest distance over all root to leaf paths in $\htree$.

 \introparagraph{Computational Model} To measure the running time of our algorithms, we use the uniform-cost RAM model~\cite{hopcroft1975design}, where data values as well as pointers to databases are of constant size.
-Throughout the paper, all complexity results are with respect to data complexity (unless explicitly mentioned), where the query is assumed fixed.
+Throughout the article, all complexity results are with respect to data complexity (unless explicitly mentioned), where the query is assumed fixed.
+We will also use the set data structure that supports insertion and lookup of an element in constant time~\cite{cormen2022introduction}.
+In practice, hashing can only achieve amortized constant time for some of the operations.
+Therefore, all lookups, insertion times, and enumeration delays are amortized.